ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ####	Response
-The response SHALL either convey an basic acces token in JWT format, granting basic access to the EPR (i.e. to access patient data), or an extended access token to access re-sources protected by the role and attribute based EPR authorization (i.e. read and write documents).
+The response SHALL either convey an basic access token in JWT format, granting basic access to the EPR (i.e. to access patient data), or an extended access token to access resources protected by the role and attribute based EPR authorization (i.e. read and write documents).

 ##### JSON Web Token Option

 From the 3.71.4.2.2.1.1 JWT IUA extension subject_name, subject_role, purpose_of_use, nation-al_provider_identifier, person_id shall be supported by the Authorization Server and Resource Server.
 The claim content for the JWT IUA extensions shall correspond to the content defined in the XUA specification (see 1.6.4.2 Get X-User Assertion, A5E1).

+{:class="table table-bordered"}
 | JWT Claim (Extension)        | Optionality | XUA Attribute EPR                                  | Remark                                                                                                                                                                    |
 |------------------------------|-------------|----------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | subject_name                 | O/R         | urn:oasis:names:tc:xspa:1.0:subject:subject-id     | Plain text’s user name.                                                                                                                                                   |